< Scapular region >

 Fig. 2-29.
 Cubital fossa.

-Cubital fossa is the triangular depression bordered by the pronator teres (Fig. 2-33), the brachioradialis (Fig. 2-43), and an imaginary line between the medial and lateral epicondyles (Fig. 2-33).
-The floor of the cubital fossa is the brachialis (Fig. 2-27) and the supinator (Fig. 2-42).
+Cubital fossa is the triangular depression bordered by the pronator teres (Fig. 2-33), the brachioradialis (Fig. 2-43), and an imaginary line between the medial and lateral epicondyles of humerus (Fig. 2-33).
+The floor of the cubital fossa is the brachialis (Fig. 2-27) and supinator (Fig. 2-42).

 Fig. 2-30.
 Structures of cubital fossa.

 In the cubital fossa, the brachial artery bifurcates into ulnar and radial arteries (Fig. 2-62).
 The brachial artery is accompanied by the median nerve; the median nerve serves nothing in the arm (Fig. 2-24), but serves many purposes in the forearm and the hand (Figs. 2-32,52).

 Oddly, the radial nerve, responsible for the posterior arm and the posterior forearm, passes anterior to the lateral epicondyle.
 It is because the radial nerve innervates the supinator that presents in the cubital fossa (Fig. 2-29) even though it belongs to the posterior forearm muscles (Fig. 2-42).

 In contrast, the ulnar nerve does not appear in the cubital fossa since it passes behind the medial epicondyle.

 Let us make clear what flexion and extension in the upper limb are.
 In the case of the elbow joint, flexion is to move the forearm forward, narrowing the angle at the cubital fossa.
 (The angle is 180 degrees in anatomical position.)
 Extension is returning to the anatomical position from the state of flexion.

 Flexion also refers to the movement of the arm forward from the anatomical position; the backward movement from the anatomical position is called hyperextension.
 Flexion has a wider range of movement than hyperextension.